-The Department of Defence has extended its managed satellite services agreement with Optus for another four years, the telco announced this morning.
+The Department of Defence has extended its regional ICT services agreement with Unisys until October 2018.

 Computerworld Australia got the chance to meet and chat with Department of Defence chief technical officer, Matt Yannopoulos, on the state of ICT reform within the department, the opportunity for consumer applications on the warfield and the difficulty of finding the right ICT personnel for the agency.